wandb/docs/docs/guides/integrations/other/metaflow.md

   ]}>
   <TabItem value="step">

-Decorating a step will enable or disable logging for certain types within that Step.
+Decorating a step will turn logging off or on for certain types within that Step.

 In this example, all datasets and models in `start` will be logged